Castellón de la Plana: Events

-The annual festivities in Castellón are a week of celebrations three weeks before Easter every year called La Magdalena.
-People come from all over the province and many international bands and groups participate.

-The city is famous for its music festivals, among which we find: early in February the Tanned Tin music festival for alternative music and experimental music, in July the Festival Internacional de Benicàssim (also known as FIB, which translates to Benicàssim's International Festival), at the beginning of August there is the Arenal Sound and during the middle of that same month, we can find the Rototom Sunsplash Festival, known for its reggae music.
+The celebration of the city's founding, known as the Magdalena Festivities, is the main festival of the city.
+Lasting a week, it takes place three weeks before Easter.
+It commemorates the founding of the city when the inhabitants of the mountain areas moved down to the plains with the authorization of James I. The most notable event is the Romería de las Cañas, a pilgrimage to the Hermitage of La Magdalena.
+The most striking symbol of these celebrations is the Gaiatas—mobile structures that recreate the lanterns used by the first settlers—built by different associations, each representing a neighborhood and also called Gaiatas.

 Sports

 The city has the professional basketball team AB Castelló, which plays in LEB Oro, Spanish second basketball division.

-The local professional football club is CD Castellón, which currently plays in the Primera RFEF (Spanish third division).
+The local professional football club is CD Castellón, which currently plays in the Segunda división (Spanish second division).
 It holds home games at Nou Estadi Castàlia, which has a capacity of 15,500 seats.
 Despite its stadium and social support, the club financial problems and unstable history brought it to play in semi-pro and amateur regional divisions, not playing in La Liga since the 1990–91 season.
 On 21 March 2018, Castellón beat the record of seasonal tickets in the fourth-tier division with 12,701, and is considered a giant amongst minnows.
 The presence of Villarreal CF in the adjacent town (only 8 km away) has created a fierce rivalry for geographical reasons, especially due to the success of Villarreal in the last decades.

 The city is host to futsal club CFS Bisontes Castellón, which under the name Playas de Castellón was one of the best Spanish and European futsal clubs in the late 90s and early 2000s, having won the premier professional futsal league in Spain twice in 2000 and 2001, and the UEFA Futsal Cup three consecutive times in 2001, 2002 and 2003.